 Jean Grey is a playable character in both of the games and is the first psychic mutant playable.
 She is available from the start of both games.
 Her default costume in both games is her Ultimate X-Men costume.
 In the first game, her default costumes include the original Marvel Girl uniform and the green Phoenix costume.
 In the second game, she has both of these costumes, as well as the red Dark Phoenix costume, and her Age of Apocalypse incarnation's costume.
 She is voiced by Leigh-Allyn Baker.

-Marvel Ultimate Alliance 1 and 2
+Marvel Ultimate Alliance 1

 Non-playable character for the Xbox, Xbox 360, PS2, PS3, Wii, and PSP.
 And is only playable for the Gameboy Advance and PC.